 The points in Figs. 1-6 have been obtained from the radial profiles of fluxes J(L) for the average energies of the ions in the channels of the instruments.
-Unlike electron fluxes or ion fluxes measured during geo-active conditions, the ion fluxes considered here (i.e. during quiet periods), have only one maximum in the functions J(L).
-As a result, for each experiment energy channel of the respective mission, 1 or 2 points were obtained (on the outer and inner edges of these profiles) with certain values of E and E for a given level of ion fluxes.
-Sometimes, especially for fluxes, only one point was obtained: in these cases, the radial profile of the ion fluxes was cutoff at small values of E due to a significant background of contaminating particles and no interpolation/extrapolation has been performed whatsoever.
+Unlike electron fluxes or ion fluxes measured during geo-active conditions, the ion fluxes considered here (i.e., during quiet periods) only have one maximum in the functions J(L).
+As a result, for each energy channel of the respective mission, one or two points were obtained (on the outer and inner edges of these profiles) with certain values of E and L for a given level of ion fluxes.
+Sometimes, especially for low levels of fluxes, only one point was obtained; in these cases, the radial profile of the ion fluxes was cutoff at small values of L due to a significant background of contaminating particles and no interpolation/extrapolation was performed.

-Each iso-line, shown in these figures, has been evaluated separately from the corresponding set of experimental points (icons); then it was transferred (along with the icons) to the corresponding figure; thus, in more abundantly populated sectors of the plots (i.e. for protons with E > 1 MeV at E > 1 MeV at E > 1 such iso-lines are mixing in Figs. 1-2.
-In case of a large distance between neighboring points, the corresponding segments of the iso-lines are shown as dashed arcs.
+Each isoline, shown in these figures, was evaluated separately from the corresponding set of experimental points (icons); it was then transferred (along with the icons) to the corresponding figure.
+Thus, in more abundantly populated sectors of the plots (i.e., for protons with E > 1 MeV at L > 2), such isolines mix in Figs. 1-2.
+When there is a large distance between neighboring points, the corresponding segments of the isolines are shown as dashed arcs.

-The radial profiles of the differential fluxes J(L) of particles with different energy tend to intersect with each other in those regions where the energy spectra present some local maximum or minimum.
-On the contrary, the iso-lines cannot intersect with each other: because this would mean that, at the same point in the space $\{E, L\}$, the ion fluxes differ very significantly (by an order of magnitude) for quiet periods.
-Such uncertainty does not have a physical sense and a special analysis is needed to identify other possible sources of errors.
+The radial profiles of the differential fluxes J(L) of particles with different energy tend to intersect with each other in regions where the energy spectra present some local maximum or minimum.
+On the contrary, the isolines cannot intersect with each other because this would mean that, at the same point in the $\{E, L\}$ space, the ion fluxes differ very significantly (by an order of magnitude) for quiet periods.
+Such uncertainty does not have a physical sense, and a special analysis is needed to identify other possible sources of errors.

-Representing plots in a different space of variables would lead to more significant methodological errors and uncertainties, because of the natural differences in the instrumentation of the experiments taken into account; thus, a series of approximations or interpolation/extrapolation techniques would become inevitable.
+Representing plots in a different space of variables would lead to more significant methodological errors and uncertainties due to the natural differences in the instrumentation of the experiments considered; thus, a series of approximations or interpolation/extrapolation techniques would become inevitable.